Cross section of the process $e^+ + e^- \to \Xi^0 + \bar{\Xi}^0$ in the vicinity of charmonium $\psi(3770)$ and in the charmonium (-like) state including the $D$-meson loop and three-gluon contributions: Process in Born approximation

-In the present section, we consider the $\Xi^0 \bar{\Xi}^0$ production at the electron-positron annihilation reactions.
-The kinematics for the annihilation reaction is best described in the center-of-mass (c.m.) system.
+In this section, I consider the $\Xi^0 \bar{\Xi}^0$ production at the electron-positron annihilation reactions.
+The kinematics for the annihilation reaction is best described in the c.m. system.
 This process is presented in the following form: \ba e^+(p_+) + e^-(p_-) \to \Xi^0(q_1) + \bar{\Xi}^0(q_2), \ea where $p_+$ and $p_-$ are the momenta of the initial state positron and electron, and $q_1$ and $q_2$ are the momenta of the final state $\Xi^0$ and $\bar{\Xi}^0$ hyperons, respectively.